Ranger Contact and Permit Info

 ADDITIONS, UPDATES AND CORRECTIONS WOULD BE APPRECIATED!

 This list was prepared as a convenient reference for contacting rangers in California.
 Many BUT NOT ALL of which are in or near the Sierra Nevada, either for backcountry permits or for information on trail and weather conditions.
-Someday it will be tied to the Climber.Org Trailheads Page and other compilations of data mentioned above.
+Someday it would be nice if it were linked to the Climber.Org Trailheads Page and/or our other compilations of data - any volunteers?.

 This file should make it easier to find the right number at the right place, but Matt Austern says it best: